Richard Stearman

-Richard James Michael Stearman (born 19 August 1987) is an English professional footballer who plays as a defender for Derby County.
-He is a versatile defender, being able to play in any defensive slot although primarily a centre half or right back.
+Richard James Michael Stearman (born 19 August 1987) is an English former professional footballer who is first team coach at Swansea City.
+He was a versatile defender, being able to play in any defensive slot although primarily a centre half or right-back.
+He spent majority of his career at Leicester City and Wolverhampton Wanderers.

-Career
+His career started at Leicester City, joining the academy in 1998, before turning professional in 2004, making his senior debut in the same year.
+He then joined Wolverhampton Wanderers in 2008, where he would stay for seven years, with a loan spell at Ipswich Town in 2013.

+He joined Fulham in 2015, staying there until 2017, he also had a loan spell back at Wolverhampton Wanderers during the 2016–17 season.
+Stearman then joined Sheffield United in 2017, in January 2020 after being released by United, Stearman joined Huddersfield Town where he stayed until June 2021.
+In August 2021 Stearman joined Derby County where he would stay for two years before being released in May 2023.
+In August 2023 Stearman joined Solihull Moors and was released in May 2024.

+Club career

 Leicester City

 Stearman was born in Wolverhampton, West Midlands, and raised in Leicestershire.
 He joined the Leicester City youth academy in 1998 having been spotted playing for his local side Harborough Town.
 Equally adept at playing at right-back or centre-back, he signed his first professional contract in 2004, shortly after having won Leicester's Young Player of the Year award in 2003–04.

 Stearman made his senior debut, aged 17, on 30 October 2004 in a goalless draw at Cardiff City.
 He scored his first senior goal in Leicester's 3–1 home victory over Millwall on 2 April 2005 and finished his first season with eight appearances.
 He became a first team regular in 2005–06, and attracted a bid from Sunderland, rejected by then-manager Rob Kelly, who said he was unwilling to part with one of his players he considered a hot prospect.
 He remained with the club for two more seasons, and won both Player of the Year and Player's Player of the Year awards in 2007–08.